soranauts/soranauts/DESIGN-TOKENS.md

 - `brand-600` — `#BF1F26` (active, outlines, stronger emphasis)
 - `brand-soft` — `rgba(227, 36, 45, 0.12)` (soft backgrounds, highlights)

+**Overlay System**

+- `overlay-subtle` — tint derived from `brand-500` (light) / `brand-400` (dark) at ~8–12% opacity.
+Use for hover backgrounds on cards, soft buttons, glossary/search results, and CTA underlines.
+- `overlay-strong` — stronger mix (~16–24%) for active states, featured cards, or press feedback.
+- `overlay-focus` — highest intensity (~24–32%) for focus-visible outlines, pressed buttons, and spotlight borders.

+These overlays are defined via `color-mix()` so they automatically reference the live brand token.
+Do not hard-code new reds; consume these variables directly.

 **Status**

 - `success` — `#22C55E`